Excessive daytime sleepiness despite sufficient night-time sleep

 Idiopathic Hypersomnia; a personal experience

-There is scant information on the disorder on the NHS and other National Health bodies websites; often it is covered under part of the symptoms such as the Excessive Daytime Sleepiness (Hypersomnia).
+There is still scant information on the disorder on the NHS and other National Health bodies websites; often it is covered under part of the symptoms such as the Excessive Daytime Sleepiness (Hypersomnia).

 What is Idiopathic Hypersomnia?